openshift/origin-server/node/README.writing_cartridges.md

 Your API is the scripts and their associated actions.
 The scripts will be run from the home directory of the cartridge.

+These scripts are invoked directly, so they need to have the executable bit turned on.

 A cartridge must implement the following scripts:

 | Script Name | Usage  |